BarretoFilipe/AnnaHero/README.md

 # AnnaHero
-Help Non-Governmental Organizations close to you
+Help Non-Governmental Organizations close to you.
+It's my first project with React.
+Enjoy it xD